xXxSpicyBoiiixXx/CS-550/Textbook-Notes/Chapter01/1.3/README.md

 * Consistent: The transaction does not violate system invariants
 * Isolated: Concurrent transactions do not interfere with each other
 * Durable: Once a transaction commits, the changes are permanent

+In distributed system, transactions are often constructed as a number of subtransactions, jointly forming a *nested transactions*

+Nested transactions are important in distributed systems, for it is a natural way of distributing a transaction across multiple systems.

+### Enterprise Application Integration
+This is where RPC are taking contorl in process and RMI is the same as RPC except it works on objects instead of functions.
+The tight coupling is often experiences as serious drawback which lead to message oriented middleware or MOM.

+### Pervasive Systems
+This is basically the system are intended to naturally bled into our environment.
+This is equiped with many sensors that pick up various aspects of a user's behavior.
+There was mtriad of actuators to provide infromation and feedback, often even purposefully aiming to steer behavior.

+There are three different types of pervasive systems.

+* Ubiquitous Computing Systems
+* Mobile Systems
+* Sensor Networks

+### Ubiquitous Computing Systems
+This goes one step further from pervasive system in the since that the system will be pervasive and continuouosly present.

+The following are the core requirements for a ubiquitious computing system.

+* Distribution: Devices are networked, distributed, and accessible in a transparent manner
+* Interaction: Interaction between users and devices is highly unobtrusive
+* Context Awareness: The system is aware of a user's context in order to optimize interaction
+* Autonomy: Devices operate autonomously without human intervention, and thus are highly self-managed
+* Intelligence: The system as a whole can handle a wide range of dynamic actions and interactions.

+### Mobile Computing Systems
+All aspects so far apply to mobile computing systems.

+These are obviously mobile as in can move.
+The trick is not to attempt to set up a communciation path from the source to the destination but to rely on two things.

+* The first is using speical flooding-based techniques will allow a message to gradually spread throught a part of the network, to eventually reach the destination.

+* The second is distrpution-tolerant netowrk, there is an intermediate node store a received message until it encounters another node to which it can pass it along to.

+### Sensor Networks
+Many solutions for sensor netowrks are returned into pervasive applications.
+This usually consists of tens to hunders or thouses of relativelt small nodes, all with one more senesing devices.
+This requires a lot of energy and there is some solutions that are not favorable.